 The classification of the product should then be based on information fulfilling the CLP Regulation without the addition of PPP data requirements.
-Hence, this is the only case where the sentence from CLP 'x percent of the mixture consists of ingredient(s) of unknown toxicity' is usable for PPPs.

-70 This approach is not accepted by NO, FI and LT.
+&lt;sup>76 This approach is not accepted by NO, FI and LT.
 Please refer to Appendix V for national requirements.

-71 The word 'component' originates from the Data Requirements Regulation (EU) No 284/2013.
+&lt;sup>77 The word 'component' originates from the Data Requirements Regulation (EU) No 284/2013.
 No definition is provided but in the above context it includes co-formulants, synergists, safeners, and impurities as a minimum.

-72 Only products on the market are classified, not the spray dilution.
+&lt;sup>78 Only products on the market are classified, not the spray dilution.
 Calculating a theoretical classification of the spray dilution is only to aid the decision as to whether acute inhalation toxicity of the product is relevant for situations in which the product is to be applied by spraying.